 What the CRITICS SAY about the 2010 vintage…

 The rich and powerful structure of this wines pairs well along side dishes with big flavors.
 Try braised short ribs, roasted pork loin or charbroiled steak with blue cheese.

-More recipes on our blog, The Glorious Life.
+More recipes at The Glorious Life.